 Taft Point is one of those locations where you can capture a person standing on a rocky outcrop looking almost as though they’re standing on the edge of the earth.
-This location is best in golden hour where you can experiment with silhouette photography at sunset.
+This location is best during golden hour where you can experiment with silhouette photography at sunset.

 It’s a short hike to access Taft Point so you’ll want to travel light with only the necessary camera gear, but do include a telephoto lens in your kit as your subject will be standing at quite a distance away for this shot.

 3. Tunnel View Overlook

 Perhaps the most recognised Yosemite photo spot, Tunnel View Overlook has one of those incredible panoramic vistas that is often featured as a desktop computer wallpaper.
 The overlook allows you to see right down the middle of Yosemite Valley, with the El Capitan rock formation standing proudly on the left and Bridalveil Falls flowing over the cliffs on the right.

 This spot is very popular with tourists, but there is ample space for photographers to set up for landscape shots of the impressive valley.
 If you arrive at this location for sunrise, you may see El Capitan glowing pink in the morning light.

 It may be somewhat of an unorthodox photography subject as most people come to Yosemite to see the natural scenery, but the Wawona Tunnel is undoubtedly an interesting place for photography.